temeritystudios/wp-bitly/README.txt

 == Description ==

-WP Bitly is the easiest way to replace the internally generated WordPress shortlinks with Bitly generated shortlinks.
-Even [WPBeginner](http://www.wpbeginner.com/blueprint/wp-bitly/) uses it (this isn't an endorsement from them, I found the article almost by accident)!
+WP Bitly is the easiest way to replace WordPress shortlinks with Bitly links.
+Install the plugin, visit the settings page and authorize with your Bitly account, select the post types you'd like shortlinks generated for and that's all!

-Provide WP Bitly with an authorization token (automatically generated for you by Bitly), tell it which post types you'd like to generate shortlinks for, and forget about it!
-WP Bitly does the rest for you.

 Shortlinks are a great way to quickly share posts on social media like Twitter, Instagram and Facebook.
-Just finished writing an amazing post and want to share that post with your friend?
-It's a lot easier to text message a shortlink than the entire address.
+Just wrote an amazing post and want to share that post with your friend?
+It's a lot easier to text a shortlink than the full URL.

 WP Bitly also provides some insights (via a metabox on your edit post screen) as to how your link is being passed around, and who's clicking on it.